-- Communication standards, goal achievement assessment, performance evaluation markers, assessment of success, teamwork with colleagues, and ways to evaluate ongoing success with your manager, customers, and coworkers are all possibilities for agreement.
+- Communication standards; goal-achievement assessment; performance-evaluation markers; assessment of success; teamwork with colleagues; and ways to evaluate ongoing success with your manager, customers, and coworkers are all potential points for agreement.

-- You need to assure that communication with coworkers and customers is as successful as before the remote work-from-home arrangement.
-Measure your results.
-Communicate results.
+- You need to ensure that communication with coworkers and customers is as successful as it was before the work-from-home arrangement.
+Measure your results, and communicate them.
 Keep in touch.
 Attend your weekly meetings.

 The Bottom Line

-Whether your reasons are legally, ethically, or just compassionately supported, this is the information you need to negotiate to continue remote work from home.
-Your potential for increased productivity and morale in doing so could ultimately prove beneficial for you and your employer.
+Whether your reasons are legally, ethically, or just compassionately supported, these are the details you will need to negotiate to continue to work from home.
+Your potential for increased productivity and morale in doing so could prove beneficial for you and your employer.